-The integrator uses the integration tool chain to create a product based on PikeOS (in the form of a binary image) from the selected components and the PikeOS configuration data, creating the product based on PikeOS, including configuration data in a representation readable by the PikeOS Separation Kernel.
+The integrator uses the integration tool chain to create a product based on PikeOS (in the form of a binary image) from the selected components and the TOE configuration data, creating the product based on PikeOS, including configuration data in a representation readable by the TOE.

-2.4.4.3 Operational Use of the Product Based on the TOE
+3.4.4.3 Operational Use of the Product Based on the TOE

 At power on the hardware is initialized and then the product based on PikeOS is loaded.
 Immediately after the product based on PikeOS has been loaded, the PSP gets executed.
-The PSP then starts the PikeOS separation kernel (TSF), the PikeOS Separation Kernel initializes itself and starts enforcing the SSP, i.e. PikeOS reads and set up the configuration, and confines non-privileged executables within their partitions according the SSP.
+The PSP then starts the TOE (TSF), the TOE initializes itself and starts enforcing the SSP, i.e. the TOE reads and set up the configuration, and confines non-privileged executables within their partitions according the SSP.

-2.4.5 TOE Physical Boundary
+3.4.5 TOE Physical Boundary